 Although this post talks specifically about strategy, it equally applies to policy-making.
 Replace the word strategy with the word policy-making as you read it.

-Open strategy is fundamentally about recognizing that no single CEO or small strategy team can know it all and that more employees need to be involved in strategy formulation.
+Open strategy is fundamentally about recognizing that no single CEO or small strategy team can know it all, especially in a complex, rapidly evolving world, and that more employees need to be involved in strategy formulation.

 Adaptive or agile strategy, on the other hand, is about recognizing that separating strategy formulation and implementation into two sequential phases is a poor approach in a fast-changing, complex environment and that a more dynamic, adaptive, agile approach is needed where formulation and implementation is an iterative, interactive process.